gladstargtschool6/og-github-floss-subs/README.md

 On Vercel page, click 'Continue'
 Change 'REPOSITORY NAME' and click 'Continue'
 On the 'Import Project' page we will transfer the Supabase secrets and keys here

+You'll need to change the success URL in Vercel (so that when payments, etc. are successfully completed, you will be redirected back to the correct logged in application page)
+- Copy the live site URL
+- Vercel -> App Dashboard -> Settings -> Environment Variables -> 'Add New' -> Plaintext
+- 'name' = URL
+- 'value' = '<live site url>'
+- Select 'Save'
+- Navigate to Vercel -> Deployments -> Select App -> Select the button with 3 dots (next to 'Visit')
+- Select 'Redeploy' and then again 'REDEPLOY'

 ### Configure Supabase Auth